Colstin/InstagramApp/README.md

 #  Social Media - Instagram Replica App

 ** Version 1.0.0 **
+- This is an Original project!

-- Developed a social networking application reminiscent of Instagram with the ability to:
+- I Developed a social networking application reminiscent of Instagram with the ability to:
     - post photos
     - search for users
     - Create a profile